RadianeData/radianedata/README.md

 ## 🎨 About Radiane

-**Radiane** is a magical project where we store user data and share them for **FREE**! 💜💅 From vibrant designs to enchanting features, Radiane is your go-to project for a splash of color and a sprinkle of sparkle.
+**Radiane** is a captivating project where we store and share user data for **FREE**! 💜💅 From vibrant designs to enchanting features, Radiane is your go-to project for a splash of color and a sprinkle of sparkle.

 ## 🚀 Project Goals